Emanuele98/VOI_BLE_comms/CTU/README.md

 - **Configuration State**

-    - The Configuration State only starts the periodic local check timer (to determine if any Local Faults are present).
+    - The Configuration State tries to connect to all the A-CTU.
+The unit moves to the Low Power state as soon as all 4 of them are successfully connected.
+If this is       not the case, it will move to the Low Power state anyway after 20 seconds (`CONF_STATE_TIMEOUT`) of none received A-CTU advertisements.
+    - The BLE connection process is described in details in the next CTU module [*BLE central client (ble_central.c)*](#ble-central-client-ble_centralc).

 - **Low power state**

-    - The power save state is the main state from which the CTU will run.
-In this state, `main` is in a busy wait kind of loop.
-    - In this state, both the `main` and `host` are involved.
-The `main` handles very little in the current application, but depending on the application, it can house some logic.
-    - The `host`, on the other hand handles both the connection procedure and the registration sequence.
-    - By receiving a valid advertisement with WPT Service UUID and also within a `rssi` that is smaller than `MINIMUM_ADV_RSSI`, the CTU procedes with multiple read/write procedures to allow an exchange of static parameters.
-This process will be described in more details in the next CTU module [*BLE central client (ble_central.c)*](#ble-central-client-ble_centralc).
-   - The CTU transitions to the power transfer state if there are less than `MYNEWT_VAL(BLE_MAX_CONNECTIONS)` peers connected, in which case there will be attempts to scan periodically for other CRUs.
-Once there are `BLE_MAX_CONNECTIONS` CRUs connected, no further scan attempts will be undertaken.
+       - Here, the CTU is finally searching for CRUs.
-   - Also, here the `localization_process` happens.
-Each pad is switched on sequentially in a low power mode (to avoid charging of faulty CRUs), so the value of the `Vrect` is compared with a given treshold.
+       - Whenever a CRu has no defined position, the `localization_process` happens.
+Each pad is switched on sequentially in a low power mode (to avoid charging of faulty CRUs), so the value of the `Vrect` is compared with a given treshold (`VOLTAGE_LOW_THRESH`).
 If it is above the treshold, then the right pad has been found and the Power Transfer State can finally begin.

 - **Power transfer state**

     - This state also involves both `main` and `host`, but this time equally.
 The `main` task handles all power transfer substates and all decisions regarding the values received from neighboring CRUs.
-The `host` task instead handles all communication procedures between any CRU and the CTU.
+The `host` task instead handles all communication procedures between any peripherals and the CTU.
-    - Entering the "parent" function `CTU_power_transfer_state`, `main` starts by setting the total number of latching faults to 0.
-This allows on to reset to an error-less state.
+    - When the CTU reaches the `BLE_MAX_CONNECTIONS` peers connected (currently set to 8), no further scan attempts will be undertaken.

 - **Local fault state**